 What is that best way to get to the start of the race with my bike?

 The race is designed so that riders fly in and out from Bishkek.
 We will provide return transport to Bishkek after the party.
-It’s pretty much the only airport with decent connections for international flights.
 In our experience, Aeroflot is the best way to come from Europe, your bike replaces your allowed hold luggage with no surcharge.
 The other two main options are Turkish Airlines and Pegasus.
 Generally speaking flights are quite reasonable year round.

 What are the visa requirements for Kyrgyzstan?

 Passport holders from many countries do not require a visa to enter Kyrgyzstan and may stay for up to 60 days.
 Things have recently changed making it easier for citizens of other countries to come to Kyrgyzstan, many can now apply online for an eVisa or obtain a visa on arrival at the airport in Bishkek.
 Please check the situation for your country well in advance but it should not pose a problem.

 Where can I repair my bike in Kyrgyzstan?